kingaa/kingaa.github.io/mac-fortran.md

 install_github("kingaa/pomp")
 ```

-Should you ever need to uninstall the `gfortran` installation, simply remove the `~/gfortran` directory by executing the following in a terminal window:
+Should you ever need to uninstall the `gfortran` installation, simply remove the `~/gfortran` directory by executing the following in a terminal window,

 ```
 rm -rf ~/gfortran
 ```

+then edit the `~/.R/Makevars` file to remove the lines that refer to `~/gfortran`.

 ### Links